tingtli/xcat-process/basic-process/The Template of Pull Request of Test Case.rst

       [case 1]
       Case Name: rpower_stat
-      Description: Try to verify the rpower command with stat option.
+      description: Try to verify the rpower command with stat option.
 Valid for all xcat version.
-      Attribute: $$CN-The operation object of rpower command.
+      attribute: $$CN-The operation object of rpower command.

       [case 2]
       Case Name: rpower_off
-      Description: Try to verify the rpower command with off option.
+      description: Try to verify the rpower command with off option.
 Valid for all xcat version.
-      Attribute: $$CN-The operation object of rpower command.
+      attribute: $$CN-The operation object of rpower command.

 **[Note]**: